 Not all PURM projects are on campus and those that are on campus are not occurring simultaneously.
 Therefore, students will need to arrange housing that meets their needs.
 One of the high-rise residence halls will be open for the 12 weeks of the two Penn summer sessions.
 Their costs tend to be much higher than renting a furnished room or a furnished sublet near campus and can be much less flexible.
 Penn’s Office of Off-Campus Housing has extensive and clear web information that can demystify the process of apartment/room/sublet renting to make it a safe, affordable, and positive option for students.

 Access to an exciting array of Professional Development Seminars.
 Unless your PURM project is being conducted away from Penn's campus, you will be expected to attend at least 5 of these sessions over the course of your summer, which will generally be held at 12noon.
-They will include sessions like: Networking and Creating Connections, Public Speaking and Presentation Skills, Technical Skills for Research (SQL, Python, R workshops), How to Attend a Conference, Library Research Fair, How to Develop an Elevator Pitch, Making a Research Poster, and more!
+They will include sessions like: Networking and Creating Connections, Public Speaking and Presentation Skills, Technical Skills for Research (SQL, Python, R workshops), How to Attend a Conference, Library Research Fair, Research Ethics, How to Develop an Elevator Pitch, Making a Research Poster, and more!

 Participate in cutting-edge research in a variety of fields, gain an understanding of the research process, and develop a one-on-one relationship with a Penn faculty member.

 Experience the triumphs and challenges of advanced research, while honing your analytical skills and providing you with deeper knowledge of your field

 Before PURM funds are disbursed, students are required to work with their faculty mentor to complete and submit to CURF our Research Experience Checklist and Waiver of Liability.